| Title: | Sparse Additive Modelling |

 values |

-Predicted decision values also represented in a |
+Predicted decision values as an |

 labels |

-Predicted labels also represented in a |
+Predicted class labels ( |

 "samLL"

-Predict the labels for testing data.
+Predict class probabilities and labels for test data.

-## S3 method for class 'samLL' predict(object, newdata, thol = 0.5, ...)
+## S3 method for class 'samLL' predict(object, newdata, thol = 0.5, ...)## S3 method for class 'samLL' predict(object, newdata, thol = 0.5, ...)

 object |